luftywiranda13/generator-bunny/readme.md

 #### Select the type of commit
 This project follows the [AngularJS Commit Message Conventions][angular-conventions-link].

 Following a standardize commit message format is important if you want to start a maintainable and scalable project.
-Also it is required to make automated releasing works.
+Also it is required to generate changelog and make automated releasing works.

 #### Push those changes to GitHub